She's So Unusual: Commercial performance

 The album has sold over 16 million copies worldwide.

 North America

 United States

 She's So Unusual debuted on the Billboard 200 chart in the week dated December 24, 1983 at number 193.
 The album reached the Top 10 by the end of March 1984 in its 15th week on the chart.
-It achieved a peak position of numner 4 on the chart dated June 2, 1984, after having stayed on the Billboard 200 for 24 weeks up to that point.
+It achieved a peak position of number 4 on the chart dated June 2, 1984, after having stayed on the Billboard 200 for 24 weeks up to that point.
 Overall, the album stayed 77 weeks on the Billboard 200.
 It became one of the best-selling albums of 1984.
 She's So Unusual has since sold over seven million copies in the United States, where it was certified seven times platinum by the RIAA.

+The album debuted on the Billboard Top Rock Albums in the week dated December 17, 1983.

 Canada

 At least until 1986, the album was the second best-selling album in Canada by a female artist during the decade, behind Whitney Houston's self-titled debut studio album, selling more than 900,000 copies.